Understanding How an IP Address Works

 • A virtual private network (VPN): It conceals your geographical location, making your devices appear connected to a local network.

-Instant messaging (IM) and other communication apps installed on your device are typical tools for cyber intruders to hack into your IP.
+Instant messaging (IM) and other communication apps installed on your device are typical tools used by cyber intruders to hack into your IP.
 Update your application settings to enable only known connections to reach you.

 Keep an eye out for phishing emails and refrain from clicking on suspicious links.
 Connecting to unreliable sites makes your device location and IP address vulnerable to attackers.